cerebral-technology/alexmill.github.io/posts/_posts/2014-09-23-python-3-feedfinder-rss-detection-from-url.md

 categories: blog
 author: "Alex Miller"
 meta:
-description: "Alternative to Aaron Swartz great feedfinder.py script for finding RSS/Atom feeds on websites given a plain URL—updated for a Python 3 world."
+description: "Alternative to Aaron Swartz's great feedfinder.py script for finding RSS/Atom feeds on websites given a plain URL—updated for a Python 3 world."
 tags: template
 thumbnail: /img/feedfinder-thumb.png
 source: default
 syntax: true
 ---

-I recently built an RSS feed reader that plugs into [Yo](http://justyo.co) called [YOFEED](http://www.yofeed.rocks).
-After monitoring my usage logs, I noticed several people tried to submit links of plain websites (rather than specifying a valid RSS feed).
-Instead of losing my potential customers, I decided to write a script to detect RSS feeds given a plain web URL.

-### The Problem: feedfinder.py was not written for Python 3
+## The Problem: feedfinder.py was not written for Python 3

 It turns out I wasn't the first person to come across this problem.
 Aaron Swartz (RIP) wrote his own script called [feedfinder.py](http://www.aaronsw.com/2002/feedfinder/) which does this exact same thing.
 Problem is: this was written for Python 2.

 After fighting a losing battle trying to deal with Python's 2to3 conversion tool, I realized I'd already wasted more time trying to port this old script than it would take me to write a new one.

-### The Solution: Write my own script!
+## The Solution: Write my own script!

 I wanted my script to be accruate and thorough, which (for me) means: